Bloated Stomach: Why Your Belly Looks Distended

 The key components include:

-True diaphragmatic breathing to restore respiratory function
+Diaphragmatic breathing to restore respiratory and lumbar stabilization functions

 This combination allows the digestive system to move more efficiently while reducing the sensation of bloating and the appearance of a distended stomach.